signl4/signl4-windows-shortcut/README.md

 As simple way to trigger an alert from your Windows machine is to use a shortcut on your desktop or a keyboard shortcut.

-This allows employees to (silently) trigger an alert from their desk when there is a threatening situation, e.g. with a client.
+This allows employees to (silently) trigger an alert from their desk when there is a threatening situation, e.g. an aggressive client.

 You just need to PowerShell script to trigger the alert and a Windows shortcut.